CANFLUX/pipeline-documentation/1_Motivation_Importance_of_Data_Standardization_Reproducibility.md

-## 1. Motivation: The Importance of Flux Data Standardization and Reproducibility
+## 1. &nbsp; Motivation: The Importance of Flux Data Standardization and Reproducibility

+[XXX In Progress]

-[XXX Intro section with manifesto on standardization and reproducibility]
+[Intro section with manifesto on standardization and reproducibility]

 Include/emphasize why this is a good way compared with their usual way - same as others (standardized)